bokkypoobah/ConnextProjectContracts/test/TESTSPEC.md

 ### startExitWithUpdate

-1. TESTME Fails if channel status is not open
+1. Fails if channel status is not open
     - with "channel must be open"
 2. TESTME Fails if `msg.sender` is not the hub or the submitted user
     - with "exit initiator must be user or hub"